boazbk/tcs/lec_02_representation.md

-### Meaning of representation
+### Meaning of representations

 It is natural for us to think of $236$ as the "actual" number, and of $11101100$ as "merely" its representation.
 However, for most Europeans in the middle ages `CCXXXVI` would be the "actual" number and $236$ (if they have even heard about it) would be the weird Hindu-Arabic positional representation.^[While the Babylonians already invented a positional system much earlier, the decimal positional system we use today was invented by Indian mathematicians around the third century.
 It was taken up by Arab mathematicians in the 8th century.
 It was mainly introduced to Europe in the 1202 book _"Liber Abaci"_ by Leonardo of Pisa, also known as Fibonacci, but did not displace Roman numerals in common usage until the 15th century.]
 When our AI robot overlords materialize, they will probably think of $11101100$ as the "actual" number and of $236$ as "merely" a representation that they need to use when they give commands to humans.

 So what is the "actual" number?
-This is a question that philosophers of mathematics have pondered over the generations.
+This is a question that philosophers of mathematics have pondered over throughout history.
 Plato argued that mathematical objects exist in some ideal sphere of existence (that to a certain extent is more "real" than the world we perceive via our senses, as this latter world is merely the shadow of this ideal sphere).
-Thus in Plato's vision, the symbols $236$ are merely notation for some ideal object, that, in homage to the [late musician](https://goo.gl/b93h83), we can refer to as  "the number commonly represented by $236$".
+In Plato's vision, the symbols $236$ are merely notation for some ideal object, that, in homage to the [late musician](https://goo.gl/b93h83), we can refer to as  "the number commonly represented by $236$".

-The Austrian philosopher Ludwig Wittgenstein, on the other hand, argued that mathematical objects do not exist at all, and the only things that exist are the actual splotches on paper that make up $236$, $00110111$ or `CCXXXVI`.
+The Austrian philosopher Ludwig Wittgenstein, on the other hand, argued that mathematical objects do not exist at all, and the only things that exist are the actual marks on paper that make up $236$, $00110111$ or `CCXXXVI`.
 In Wittgenstein's view, mathematics is merely about formal manipulation of symbols that do not have any inherent meaning.
 You can think of the "actual" number as (somewhat recursively) "that thing which is common to $236$, $00110111$  and `CCXXXVI` and all other past and future representations that are meant to capture the same object".

-While reading this book, you are free to choose your own philosophy of mathematics, as long as you maintain the distinction between the mathematical objects themselves and the particular choice of representing them, whether as splotches of ink, pixels on a screen, zeroes and one, or any other form.
+While reading this book, you are free to choose your own philosophy of mathematics, as long as you maintain the distinction between the mathematical objects themselves and the various particular choices of representing them, whether as splotches of ink, pixels on a screen, zeroes and one, or any other form.

 ## Representing more objects

-We now discuss how we can represent many other objects as strings, going far beyond natural numbers.
+We have seen that natural numbers can be represented as binary strings.
+We now show that the same is true for other types of objects, including (potentially negative) integers, rational numbers, vectors, lists, graphs and many others.
 In many instances, choosing the "right" string representation for a piece of data is highly nontrivial, and finding the "best" one (e.g., most compact, best fidelity,  most efficiently manipulable, robust to errors, most informative features, etc.) is the object of intense research.
 But for now, we focus on presenting some simple representations for various objects that we would like to use as inputs and outputs for computation.

 ### Representing (potentially negative) integers

-Now that we can represent natural numbers, we can represent the full set of _integers_ (i.e., members of the set $\Z=\{ \ldots, -3 , -2 , -1 , 0 , +1, +2, +3,\ldots \}$ ) by adding one more bit that represents the sign.
+Since we can represent natural numbers as strings, we can represent the full set of _integers_ (i.e., members of the set $\Z=\{ \ldots, -3 , -2 , -1 , 0 , +1, +2, +3,\ldots \}$ ) by adding one more bit that represents the sign.
 If $x\in \Z$, then we can represent it by the string $NtS(|x|)\sigma$ where $\sigma$ equals to $0$ is $x \geq 0$ and $\sigma$ equals to $1$ if $x<0$.

 Thus the string $y \in \{0,1\}^*$ will represent the number